pumpthq/pumpt/README.md

 ## Staging deployment

 1. `npm install`
-2. `npm run build` in order to make a build.
+2. `npm run build:staging` in order to make a build.
-3. `npm run start:dev`
+3. `npm run start:staging`

 ## Production deployment

 In production, `pm2` is used to auto-scale and load-balance instances of our application to meet demand.
 To deploy:

 1. `npm install`
-2. `npm run build` in order to make a build.
+2. `npm run build:production` in order to make a build.
-4. `npm run start:prod`
+4. `npm run start:production`

 Because `pm2` will run our instances as separate child processes, errors and other logs will not be produced in the console.